unverbuggt/mkdocs-encryptcontent-plugin/README.md

         global_password: 'your_password'
 ```

-If a password is defined in an article, it will **ALWAYS** overwrite the global password.
+If the password meta tag is defined in a markdown file, it will **ALWAYS** override the global password.

 > **NOTE** Keep in mind that if the `password:` tag exists without value in a page, it will **not be protected** !
 > Use this to **disable** `global_password` on specific pages.